guyzmo/flask-presst/docs/index.rst

 Flask-Presst
 ============

-**Flask-Presst** is a Flask extension for building RESTful APIs that map to the SQLAlchemy ORM.
-The extension supports nesting and embedding of resources and powerful resource methods.
+**Flask-Presst** is a Flask extension for building ReSTful APIs that map to the SQLAlchemy ORM.
+Flask-Presst has embedding and bulk update capabilities and support for resource action sub-routes.

 Flask-Presst is built on top of
 `Flask-RESTful <https://github.com/twilio/flask-restful>`_ and can be used together with other Flask-RESTful resources.